oracle/oracle-linux/oracle-linux-image-tools/README.md

 - Local `env.properties` file (passed as parameter to the builder)

 Files are processed in that order.
-As user you should only make changes in your local `env.properties` where you can override any definition from the previous property files.
+Changes should be made to a local env.properties file which can override any definition made in an upstream property file.
 Relevant parameters are documented in the distributed [`env.properties`](env.properties) file.

 ## Cloud specific notes